Teaching English Abroad

-- English 255: Introduction to the English Language (offered every semester)
+- ENGL 255: Introduction to the English Language

-Experience in teaching or tutoring English Language Learners (ELLs) is also very helpful.
-If you have an opportunity to tutor ELLs, assist in a classroom, or volunteer at a community organization, you will strengthen your application.
-Some places to begin to gain experience are volunteer opportunities with local organizations like Literacy Connects (http://www.literacyconnects.org).
-Take a look at the City of Tucson’s list of resources for ESL learners
+Experiences in teaching or tutoring English Language Learners may also be very helpful.
+If you have an opportunity to tutor these English learners, assist in a classroom, or volunteer at a community organization, you will strengthen your application.
+Some places to begin gaining volunteering experiences are local organizations like Literacy Connects.

-There are a number structured programs that recruit new graduates for teaching positions abroad, and many provide orientations, training, and other support.
-These positions typically cover living expenses and often offer a modest stipend.
-As you investigate programs, make a note of application deadlines.
-Whenever possible, make contact with alumni of these programs to ask them about their experiences.
+There are a number of structured programs recruiting new graduates for teaching positions abroad.
+Many provide orientations, trainings, and other supports.
+These positions typically cover the living expenses as well as providing a modest stipend.

 - Japanese Exchange and Teaching Programme (JET Programme)

 - Princeton in Asia